NZZ-VR-Hackdays-2015/Resources/README.md

 # Material
-A collection of links and materials that might be useful for your VR app
+A collection of links and materials that might serve as input for your VR app.